abidh/llvm-project/flang/docs/DebugGeneration.md

 We can break the work for debug generation into two separate tasks:
 1) Line Table generation
 2) Full debug generation
-This RFC only deals with the first task of Line Table generation.
-Full Debug generation is left as TODO.
 The support for Fortran Debug in LLVM infrastructure[3] has made great progress due to many Fortran frontends adopting LLVM as the backend as well as the availability of the Classic Flang compiler.